open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 For batch receiving and processing (see the [Batch receiving](#batch-receiving) and [Batch processing](#batch-processing) examples below) in particular, the attribute SHOULD be set.
 Even though in that case one might think that the processing span's kind should be `INTERNAL`, that kind MUST NOT be used.
 Instead span kind should be set to either `CONSUMER` or `SERVER` according to the rules defined above.

+> Note: Consumer spans can have attributes describing source and destination.
+Since messages could be routed by brokers, source and destination don't always match.
+If original destination information is available on the consumer, consumer instrumentations SHOULD populate corresponding `messaging.destination` attributes.

 ### Per-message attributes